Chart Color Schemes

 Busselton Surrounds has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-AreaSearch has identified a total of 43 projects that are likely to impact the area, significantly influencing its performance due to changes in local infrastructure, major projects, and planning initiatives.
-Key projects include Dunsborough Lakes Residential Estate, Dunsborough Lakes Sporting Precinct, Dunsborough Lakes Primary School, and Dunsborough Precinct Structure Plan Amendment 52.
-The following list details those projects likely to be of most relevance.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified 40 projects potentially impacting the area.
+Major projects include Dunsborough Lakes Residential Estate, Dunsborough Lakes Sporting Precinct, Dunsborough Lakes Primary School, and Dunsborough Precinct Structure Plan Amendment 52.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.